calebmeyer/The-Reactor-Core/source/posts/1-react-hooks-with-ajax-validations.md

 I hope I can save someone the hours I spent debugging this.
 This post will assume a tiny bit of react knowledge.

 # React Hooks
 [React Hooks](https://reactjs.org/docs/hooks-intro.html) are cool, right?
-No more writing long winded constructors, or `this.someFunction = this.someFunction.bind(this)` because classes don't auto bind.
+No more writing long-winded constructors, or `this.someFunction = this.someFunction.bind(this)` because classes don't auto bind.
 None of the headaches!

-_Narrarator (hopefully Wayne June): That's what he thinks._
+_Narrator (hopefully Wayne June): That's what he thinks._

 All you have to do is useState for state variables and useEffect instead of componentDidMount.
 I've started using hooks everywhere, for every component I write.
-They make gigantic classical components into tiny, steamlined, easy to read functions.
+They make gigantic classical components into tiny, steamlined, easy-to-read functions.

 # Ajax Validations
 A few weeks ago, I came upon an interesting problem.
-We have a form that accepts a string.
-That string has to be unique in the context of a select box.
+We have a form that accepts a string which has to be unique in the context of a select box.
 The combination of the two is a huge amount of data, so getting it all ahead of time would slow down page load.
 A lot.
 So we made an ajax validation method.
 This is where our troubles began.

 ## Regular Ajax Calls
-Normally, when you're making an ajax call from a component, you are just doing it once.
+Normally when you're making an ajax call from a component you are just doing it once.
 So you can do something like this:
 ```jsx
 import React, { useState, useEffect } from 'react';
 import LoadingSpinner from 'loading_spinner';